Lessons Learned from the Mountains and Jungles of the World

 Western Kentucky University Freshman Convocation.
 Bowling Green, KY.
 August 17, 2014.
 Talk Title: Perseverance, survival, and persistence – overcoming obstacles and graduating in four years.
 Audience: 6500 people

 Sagarmatha World Heritage Site: Climate Change Implications for Biodiversity, Environment, and Livelihoods Special Workshop.
 Katmandu, Nepal.
 April 9, 2014.
-Climate Changes and Human Impacts Affecting the Sagarmatha National Park Region.
+Talk Title: Climate Changes and Human Impacts Affecting the Sagarmatha National Park Region.
 Audience: 150 people (Note: Received a special award for this work and a large trophy from the British Ambassador and the Nepal Botanical Society.)

 Developing a Biophysical Model of Vegetation Change and Andean Soil Erosion Fluxes.
 Universidad Nacional Agraria La Molina.
 Lima, Peru.
 September 23, 2016